finom/vovk/README.md

 ```

-And finally use the decorator as shown above:
+And finally use the decorator as we did above:

 ```ts
 // ...